shintjoo/badgerparking/README.md

 Project Log:

+--10/30/2023 - Completed logic of the clock to display time remaing before the user will need to move their car, added refresh button as a temporary measure until I can find a functional way to automatically refresh the timer every minute (Daniel)

 -- 10/29/2023 - Communication with DB is very volitile at this state.
 Rounding DB lat/long down to work with google's lat/long.
 Will not push this update until I resolve this issue tat casues constant crashes as to not delay development time.
 I believe this issue lays with the active map in some way (it throws a billion gazillion log messages).
 (Brian)